Family Art Club

 Our Family Artist in Residence Renata Minoldo has created some fun and easy activities for you and the family to take part in at home.
 Exploring themes of our online exhibition The Botanical Mind, these activities will encourage you to explore plant life, dreams, and transforming spaces in your home.

-Activities will be released every two weeks on Sundays and can be found on this page, and on our social media platforms.
+Activities will be released every two weeks on Fridays and can be found on this page, and on our social media platforms.

 Each activity will have a short list of materials you will need, and some simple steps to follow.
 Once you have had a look at the activity try to take part offline, with as many people in your household who want to join in.
 You can take part in one day, or stretch the activity over a few days or weeks.

 Make sure you have the help of an adult while taking part and permission to use all materials.

 We would love to see and share what you have created.
 If you would like to be featured, please share your work on Facebook, Twitter, or Instagram using the hashtag #Camdenfamilyartclub and tag @camdenartcentre.